 - 4.2.6 In the case of an exposure supported by a letter of comfort approved by the MA under Rule 57(1)(d)(i), the amount of the exposure so covered by the letter of comfort is excluded for the purposes of the clustering limit.
 The total of all exposures covered by a letter of comfort is, however, subject to aggregate lending limit as specified by the MA.
-See paras.
-2.4.3 and 2.5.1 of CR-L-3 "Letters of Comfort: BELR Rule 57(1)(d)" for more details. - 4.2.7 Als should establish adequate systems to monitor compliance with the clustering limit that is approved by its Board of Directors. - 4.2.8 See subsection 1.4 on the grace period applicable to the clustering limit.
+See sections 2.4.3 and 2.5.1 of CR-L-3 "Letters of Comfort: BELR Rule 57(1)(d)" for more details. - 4.2.7 Als should establish adequate systems to monitor compliance with the clustering limit that is approved by its Board of Directors.